SmileFisch/Term-Project-3DGS-Framework/readme.md

 This framework is ideal for mobile robotics vision, field surveying, augmented reality, and other scenarios where efficient 3D environment perception and visualization on edge devices are required.

 ---
+Note: The source code for the core 3D GS Splatting implementation is currently proprietary and not publicly available.
+It will be open-sourced in the future—stay tuned for updates!

+---
 ## Author

 - **Name:** Jincheng Pan